Architecture of Croatia: Socialist realism

 Immediately following the Second World War, Yugoslavia's brief association with the Eastern Bloc ushered in a short period of socialist realism.
 Centralization within the communist model led to the abolishment of private architectural practices and the state control of the profession.
 During this period, the governing Communist Party condemned modernism as "bourgeois formalism," a move that caused friction among the nation's pre-war modernist architectural elite.

-Socialist modernism
+Socialist modernism and brutalism

 Socialist realist architecture in Yugoslavia came to an abrupt end with Josip Broz Tito's 1948 split with Stalin.
 In the following years the nation turned increasingly to the West, returning to the modernism that had characterized pre-war Yugoslav architecture.
 During this era, modernist architecture came to symbolize the nation's break from the USSR (a notion that later diminished with growing acceptability of modernism in the Eastern Bloc).
 The nation's postwar return to modernism is perhaps best exemplified in Vjenceslav Richter's widely acclaimed 1958 Yugoslavia Pavilion at Expo 58, the open and light nature of which contrasted the much heavier architecture of the Soviet Union.